 Portsmouth supporters also have a rivalry with Plymouth Argyle.
 When these two clubs meet, they take part in what is known as the Dockyard derby, or the Battle of the Ports.

 The most famous Portsmouth supporters song is Play Up Pompey, regularly sung at grounds home and away.

-The current Portsmouth owners are the Pompey Supporters Trust.
+The current Portsmouth owners is The Tornante Company.
+Owned by Michael Eisner, The Tornante Company bought out previous owners the Pompey Supporters Trust in 2017.
 The PST were formed in 2009 following the serious financial problems Portsmouth Football Club were experiencing at that time that almost cost them their existence.